cooljoseph1/MLSS-Homework/Week 5/Lecture Notes.md

 ### Complexity
 Sometimes, things go wrong not because of mechanical failures, but because people don't understand them.

+E.g. Mars Polar Lander -- crashed because of software requirements not matching what the software developers were told.
+Noise -- unexpected by software developers -- caused it to cut off its engines.

+Warsaw A320 -- software incorrectly thought the plane hadn't landed.

+Complexity is a COMPONENT INTERACTION ACCIDENT.

+### Software
+Infinite complexity possible.
+Context determines safety.
+(Software never fails.
+Only how it is implemented, or what situations it is put into causes something else to fail.)
+They have design errors, not mechanical failures.

+### STAMP
+We need to integrate things.
+Then she spends 30 minutes talking about how its a "paradigm change" and "super needed", but doesn't actually says what it is.

+She gets sidetracked about this "analytic decomposition".
+Okay, that seems pretty obvious...
+Aparently, though, that's still "not the problem".

+### System Theory
+Focuses on systmes "taken as a whole".
+"Emergent properties".
+Okay, so how is this actually **USED**?
+Lol, emergent properties.
+Like, what does that even mean?
+It's just another thought stopper.
+I don't think she intends to actually impart useful information beyond a few case studies of system failures.

+Aha, we need to somehow "control" the emergent properties.
+Explain how your control doesn't become a part of the system, in which new emergent properties will arise.

+So, the big paradigm shift is viewing safety as a "control" instead of "reliability" problem?
+What does that even mean?
+If you could control failures, obviously you would just stop making them.
+If you could control your

 Other Notes:
 TO BE DONE LATER